Fine tuning the search configuration

 there are over 1000 posts or the post contents are lengthy

-searching by categories (or tags or any other term) is neccessary
+searching by is neccessary

-searching by custom fields
+searching by

 searching in media files